lirondco/forgetmenot-server/README.md

 POST - adds a new idea to a list.
 Must have a 'name', 'content', and an existing 'list_id'

 PATCH - modifies an idea.
-The fetch method is fully functional but it's currently unimplemented in the app.